oci-oke-workshop-il/oci-cloudnative-internal/Lab Guide/LAB 4 - Install Mushop Using Helm/README.md

 ### Task 3: Update the Image Repository

-In this Task we will Update the image repository in the `values.yaml` files for the following microservices -  **API, Storefront & Catalogue** .
+In this Task we will Update the image repository in the `values.yaml` files for the follow microservice -  **API**

 The new value must point to the container repository previously created in **Lab 1**